'Fingers crossed and prayers': Colorado wildfire kills couple, forces more evacuations

 “Our parents left this world together and on their own terms.
 They leave a legacy of hard work and determination to overcome - something all of Grand County will need,” the family said in a statement released to local media.

 The fire, which started on Oct.
-14, was 14% contained as of Saturday.
-As the flames spread, authorities closed all 415 square miles (668 square km) of Rocky Mountain National Park to visitors, and ordered the evacuation of several mountain communities.
+14, was 4% contained as of Saturday.
+As the flames spread and jumped the Continental Divide on Thursday, authorities closed all 415 square miles (668 square km) of Rocky Mountain National Park to visitors, and ordered the evacuation of several mountain communities.

+Livingston said he was hoping that a winter storm warning would translate into lots of snow.

+“We are hoping, fingers crossed, that we get significant snow tonight,” he said.
+“We’ll take advantage of that tomorrow.”

 The closure of the park is in addition to more than one million acres of wilderness in Colorado that the U.S. Forest Service, the Bureau of Land Management and state authorities have been forced to declare off limits to the public.